Amad Al-Hosni: Charleroi

-Amad moved to R. Charleroi S.C., a Belgian football club.
-He made 8 appearances but couldn't score a single goal.
+Al-Hosni moved to R. Charleroi S.C., a Belgian football club.
+He made eight appearances without scoring.
 His transfer to Europe had made him the second Omani footballer to play in Europe, after Ali Al-Habsi.

 Return to Al-Rayyan

-In 2010, he returned to his ex-club Al-Rayyan Sports Club and helped them to win the 2010 Emir of Qatar Cup.
-He made 8 appearances and scored 4 goals.
+In 2010, Al-Hosni returned to his former club Al-Rayyan Sports Club and helped them to win the 2010 Emir of Qatar Cup.
+He made eight appearances and scored four goals.

 Al-Ahli

-Amad then moved to Al-Ahli SC.
+Al-Hosni then moved to Al-Ahli SC.
 He helped the club in winning the King Cup of Champions in 2011 and 2012, also he helped the club to be the runners-up of 2012 AFC Champions League.
 His standing record in Al-Ahli was 99 appearances with 52 goals.

 Al-Nassr

-On 22 December 2013, he signed a six-months contract with Saudi Arabian giants Al-Nassr FC.
+On 22 December 2013, Al-Hosni signed a six-month contract with Saudi Arabian club Al-Nassr FC.

 Saham

-On 8 September 2014, he signed a one-year contract with 2014 GCC Champions League runners-up Saham SC.
-He made his Oman Professional League debut and scored his first goal on 13 September 2014 in a 3-0 win over Al-Oruba SC.
+On 8 September 2014, Al-Hosni signed a one-year contract with 2014 GCC Champions League runners-up Saham SC.
+He made his Oman Professional League debut and scored his first goal on 13 September 2014 in a 3–0 win over Al-Oruba SC.